justin-napolitano/chinese_longitudinal_mockup/data/logistic_regression.md

 Everything was read an object.
-Blah.
 I'll cast everything to numeric...
 Thank you numpy